EMDR Therapy

 What To Expect In Session?
 In therapy session, we access and process non-verbal psychological information such as the felt sensations, urges, emotions and beliefs evoked in the body to help release emotional pain.
 Research is increasingly recognizing that long lasting and holistic recovery is dependent on integrating psychological messages of both the body and the mind in psychotherapy.

-What Does Somatic Therapy Most Help With?
+What Does Somatic Psychotherapy Most Help With?
 Somatic Symptoms, Chronic Pain, Hyperarousal Symptoms, Implicit & Nonverbal Trauma, Not Feeling Embodied

 Internal Family Systems Therapy